Eczema Flare Up Triggers You Must Avoid

 Hot water for bathing

-Wearing loose and skin-friendly cotton clothes is the best choice for those who have eczema.
+Wearing loose and skin-friendly cotton clothes are the best choice for those who have eczema.
 Fabrics like synthetic, polyester, nylon etc can cause irritability to the skin.
 Also, wash new clothes before you wear them for the first time.

 Choose the right detergent/soap